 Project courses are organized around significant public interest or management problems, the solution to which requires a mix of technological, economic, social and political skills.
-Most project courses are sponsored by a public or not-for-profit agency or have a project advisory committee of people from a range of agencies interested in the project's outcome.
+Most project courses are sponsored by a public or not-for-profit agency or have a stakeholder(s) from a range of agencies or organizations with an interest in the project's outcome.
 As opposed to the traditional classroom setting, project courses are organized as an exercise in group problem solving.
 Students are divided into teams guided by faculty from the Heinz College.
 In DC, Systems Synthesis is offered in two parts for 15 units total: In the fall, students take a Systems Planning course (3 units) in mini II and do the full project work in the spring (12 units).